Global-Science-Technology-Inc/rocky8-build-action/README.md

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 This GitHub Action builds RPMs from spec file and using repository contents as source (wraps the rpmbuild utility).
-Integrates easily with GitHub actions to allow RPMS to be uploaded as Artifact (actions/upload-artifact) or as Release Asset (actions/upload-release-asset).
+Integrates easily with GitHub Actions to allow RPMS to be uploaded as Artifact (actions/upload-artifact) or as Release Asset (actions/upload-release-asset).

 ## Usage